RPGroup-PBoC/human_impacts/data/land/Borrelli2020_land_erosion/README.md

 Agricultural 2015 erosion rate ≈ 23.4 (+5.3, -4.1) Pg / yr

 ## Source Information
-* **Source**: Borrelli, P., Robinson, D.A., Panagos, P., Lugato, E., Yang, J.E., Alewell, C., Wuepper, D., Montanarella, L., and Ballabio, C. Land use and climate change impacts on global soil erosion by water (2015-2070).
-8.
+* **Source**: Borrelli, P., Robinson, D.A., Panagos, P., Lugato, E., Yang, J.E., Alewell, C., Wuepper, D., Montanarella, L., and Ballabio, C. (2020).
+ Land use and climate change impacts on global soil erosion by water (2015-2070).
+Proceedings of the National Academy of Sciences 117, 8.
 * **URL**: [DOI: 10.1073/pnas.2001403117](https://doi.org/10.1073/pnas.2001403117)
 * **Original License**: The article and results are released as an open access work.
 It is licensed under a CC-BY 4.0 license.
 * **Bias**: The work appears in a respected peer-reviewed article.
 All data and results are made publicly available either through the publisher or directly through the data sources.
 The authors declare no competing interest.